Graeham Goble: 1975-1992: Little River Band (LRB)

 The nucleus of Goble, Birtles, Pellicci, new boy Glenn Shorrock and manager Wheatley kicked off the revitalised venture.
 Guitarists Ric Formosa and Roger McLachlan were recruited to complete the sound of the band.
 The new group performed in public for the first time in March 1975, still known as Mississippi.
 The new name Little River Band followed soon after, taken from a road sign to the town of Little River as the band travelled to a performance in Geelong.

-As principal composer, vocal arranger and co-producer, and with strong interest in the band's on-stage performance and day-to-day administration, Goble would soon come to be known as the "father figure" of the band.
+Goble was one of the band's composers (Goble, Birtles, Shorrock and later addition David Briggs all wrote for the group, usually individually), and also acted as vocal arranger and co-producer (with the entire band).
+Due to his strong interest in the band's on-stage performance and day-to-day administration, Goble would soon come to be known as the "father figure" of the band.
 Glenn Shorrock put it less kindly, stating that "it's like having a policeman onstage with you every night".
 The creative tension, competition and differing personalities within the band would also fuel its subsequent rise to international stardom.
 As George Martin would later remark, "That's what makes these acts what they are.
 It's a matter of harnessing this energy they have."

 "Graham was meticulous in every detail.
 He drove people crazy with his fanaticism but you had to respect and admire him for his absolute perseverance and his ability to write a good song.
 Without such songs we had nothing.
 Graham wrote some classics.
 He is also very intelligent, as I discovered in our many late-night discussions.
-Through all his quirks he is a very interesting human being."
+Through all his quirks he is a very interesting human being." - Glenn Wheatley.

 The group released five studio albums in the 1970s.
 In 1976, The little River Band's "It's a Long Way There" (written by Goble) became an international hit.
 This was followed in 1978 with "Reminiscing".

 It was Goble who acted as spokesman in moving to have foundation lead vocalist Shorrock replaced by John Farnham.